Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Multi-server Blind Quantum Computation Protocol with Limited Classical Communication among Servers

-In this subsection, we propose a protocol that is a blind protocol even if some servers communicate after the computation and pass information about the computation.
-In the protocol of the previous study, the protocol is composed of two servers: one server that executes a gate to a qubit, and another server that receives the gated qubit once and returns it to the original server again.
-Thus, the entire quantum circuit is realized by one of the two servers.
-Therefore, when the server is split up, if the server on the side that is actually running the quantum circuit shares information, information about the user's calculations will be leaked.
-From the information in the quantum circuit, the server knows the input and output of the calculation and the process of the calculation.
-Therefore, we propose a method to encrypt the circuit so that even if the server knows some information of the circuit, the information does not depend on the user's calculation.
+We propose a blind protocol in this subsection, even if some servers communicate after the computation and transfer information about the computation to one another.
+The protocol used in the prior study, the protocol comprises two servers: one server that runs quantum gates on qubits and another that receives those qubits once and returns them to the first server.
+Thus, the entire quantum circuit for a calculation is realized by one of the two servers.
+From the information in the quantum circuit, the server knows the input and output of the calculation and the calculation process.
+Therefore, when the server is split up, if the server on the side running the quantum circuit shares information, information about the user's calculations will be leaked.
+Hence, we propose a method to encrypt the circuit so that even if the server knows some information about the circuit, the information does not depend on the user's calculation.

 In the previous study, $\{CNOT,G\}$ is used as the universal gate set\cite{universal}. $G$ gate is a gate that looks like

 We adopt $\{H,T,CZ\}$ as a universal gate set for simplicity\cite{Nielsen-Chuang}.
 These universal gate sets can approximate each other with polynomials, so the difference is not essentially significant\cite{Nielsen-Chuang}.